Contact a Lawyer

 - having a standing court order (judicial or administrative order, divorce decree, or legal separation agreement)

-Our law firm can help you to prepare and file, or prepare and defend, contempt of court charges.
-To learn more we invite you to contact a divorce and family law attorney to schedule a free consultation.
+Our law firm can help you navigate the process of paternity or legitimation.
+To learn more we invite you to contact a family law attorney to schedule a consultation.